Skip to content

 The reality

 The same questions keep coming back.
-So should the same answers.
+So should the same method.

 Most teams have two ways to handle recurring analysis today.
 Both leave you re-explaining the same recipe to the same people every month.